Valbows/Climate-Funding-Intel/web/README.md

 - Charts: Recharts area chart with dual series and gradients.
 - Fonts: Urbanist via next/font.
 - Colors follow the dark theme from the spec (#111 background, #191919 surfaces, #272727 borders).
+- Dev note: During development, avoid any in-app preview proxy for Next.js `next dev` — it may cause 404s for `/_next/static/*` assets.
+Use a direct browser tab (e.g., http://localhost:3000).